 Learning any language...

 ...requires audio and visual repetition.
 To discover the ability to do something at any age is liberating.
-To be able to achieve something you might never have thought be possible, means that you at had to (at some stage) think about it at least once.
+To be able to achieve something you might never have thought possible, means that you had thought about it at least once, at some stage.

 With a process called (simple) gamification, we allow the user to execute a choice with some guidance.
 In isiZulu, we include double sounds in level 1, while focusing on the stem word, learning to add prefixes and suffixes in later levels.

 We encourage all our users (parents, teachers and learners) to make use of our web apps at home.
 Let your children watch the isiZulu and Afrikaans puppet shows everyday, even if they have already watched it a hundred times before.
 Let them listen to the audio and repeat what they hear as often as possible.
 This will support their long-term learning, remembering new words and assist with reading in higher grades.

 For any queries you are welcome to email us at firstname.lastname@example.org